initiumlab/MediaWiki-Docker/README.md

 $ php /var/www/html/w/extensions/CirrusSearch/maintenance/updateSearchIndexConfig.php
 ```

-The installation script gives us a root user with name `Administrator` and password `password`.
+Open `http://0.0.0.0/` in your browser, and use the `Administrator` user with password `password` to login.
-After setup, run `docker-compose up` to start the server.
+The address `0.0.0.0` is the default container address in Docker for Mac, which you may need to change.

 ### Restore a previous wiki